 The Authority's major source of revenue is the annual dues from the members.
 Per the Joint Powers Agreement, the County of Los Angeles and the City of Los Angeles each pay \$35,000 in annual dues.
 The other cities each pay \$12,500 annually for participation in the Authority.
-The Authority also receives grant revenue from the County of Los Angeles for providing homelessness prevention coordination services and from the Southern California Association of Governments for regional early action planning activities.
+The Authority also receives grant revenue from the County of Los Angeles for providing homelessness prevention coordination services.